RS-Coop/Applied-Deep-Learning-1/final-project/README.md

 # Final Project: Sparse Recurrent CNNs for 3D Point Cloud Semantic Segmentation

-In this projet I examine sparse 3D CNNs equipped with a recurrent module for the task of semantic segmentation and object detection in sequential LiDAR data.
+In this project I examine sparse 3D CNNs equipped with a recurrent module for the task of semantic segmentation and object detection in sequential LiDAR data.
 Note this project is still a work in progress.

-## References and Contributions
+## References and Inspiration
+In addition to a multitude of specific citations, there were two main sources of inspiration and reference for my work.

-I want to give a huge shoutout to Zhijian Liu and Haotian Tang at the MIT Han Lab for their work on [*torchsparse*](https://github.com/mit-han-lab/torchsparse) and [*Efficient Methods for 3D Deep Learning*](https://github.com/mit-han-lab/e3d).
-Their work was very informative and inspirational, and their model provides the backbone for my project.
+Zhijian Liu and Haotian Tang at the MIT Han Lab with their work on [*torchsparse*](https://github.com/mit-han-lab/torchsparse) and [*Efficient Methods for 3D Deep Learning*](https://github.com/mit-han-lab/e3d).
+Their work was very informative, and their model provides the backbone for my project.

-The idea for the use of recurrent layers is partly inspired by the work of Rui Huang and other Google researchers in their paper [*An LSTM Approach to Temporal 3D Object Detection in LiDAR Point Clouds*](https://arxiv.org/abs/2007.12392)
+The idea for the use of recurrent layers is partly inspired by the work of Rui Huang and other Google researchers in their paper [*An LSTM Approach to Temporal 3D Object Detection in LiDAR Point Clouds*](https://arxiv.org/abs/2007.12392).
+Their techniques, methods, and results all provided me with valuable insight.

 Further references can be found in the paper in the *report* folder.

 ## Structure
 Some of the files and structure are quite self-explanatory, so I will only include the most important one.

-- core: All of the network code
+- core: All of the nueral network code
-	- data: Datasets and associated loading functionality, note that the datasets are not provided here
+	- data: Datasets and associated loading functionality.
+Note that the actual data is much too large to provide here.
+Details on the nuscenes dataset can be found [here](https://www.nuscenes.org/nuscenes), and the SemanticKITTI dataset [here](http://www.semantic-kitti.org/).
-	- modules: Required pieces of e3d from the MIT Han Lab
+	- modules: Required pieces of e3d from the MIT Han Lab.
-	- sparse\_rnn.py: Custom rnn modules with sparse functionality
+	- sparse\_rnn.py: Custom rnn modules with sparse functionality.

-- testing: This folder contains a few notebooks that consist of my testing random stuff out.
-There isn't much structure there so be warned.
+- *.ipynb: These are a number of Jupyter Notebooks which were used for testing various components -- they can mostly be ignored.

 - report: This folder contains all my official report materials.
 Specifically, there is a pdf (*main*) and a notebook which produces the plots.

-- main.py: You can run this file to try training and then evaluating a model usng the nuScenes dataset.
+- main.py: You can run this file to try training and then evaluating a model usng the nuScenes or SemanticKITTI datasets.
 Parameters can be changed inside.